celestiaorg/celestia-app/specs/src/specs/block_validity_rules.md

 > proofs are created for light clients.
 After light clients verify fraud proofs,
 > they halt.

-Before any Celestia specific validation is performed, all cometBFT [block validation rules](https://github.com/cometbft/cometbft/blob/v0.34.28/spec/core/data_structures.md#block) must be followed.
+Before any Celestia specific validation is performed, all CometBFT [block validation rules](https://github.com/cometbft/cometbft/blob/v0.34.28/spec/core/data_structures.md#block) must be followed.
 The only deviation from these rules is how the data root